Understanding How Fats Impact Carbohydrate Processing and Insulin Response

 2. Insulin Response: The amount and speed of the rise in blood sugar after a meal determine the insulin response.
 If carbohydrates are rapidly absorbed, there can be a quick spike in blood sugar, requiring a correspondingly rapid release of insulin to bring blood sugar levels back to normal.
 This can strain the pancreas and potentially lead to insulin resistance over time.

-Meal Structuring for Optimal Carbohydrate and Fat Interaction:
+Meal Structuring for Optimal Carbohydrate and Fat Interaction

 To avoid issues with insulin response and promote better blood sugar control, consider these meal structuring tips: